guitarvydas/guitarvydas.github.io/_posts/2022-04-12-Eh Example and Internals.md

 If we look at the source code for `read` (`read.js` / protoImplementation / handler), we see that it waits for a filename, then outputs one character message (`char`) every time it receives a `req` message.
 In normal usage, the `req` message would come from a downstream component, but in this test case, `testwrapper` generates (stub) `req` messages and injects these test messages into the `read` UUT with an appropriate etag (`req`).

-The `read.js` component doesn't know (cannot know) where the `req` messages come from and simple responds to each one.
+The `read.js` component doesn't know (cannot know) where the `req` messages come from and simply responds to each one.

 When `read.js` encounters an end-of-file condition, it invokes the `conclude` entry point which finishes the test and causes `testwrapper` to call `finish` and return.
 In normal ("steady-state" usage), a Container would be calling `read` and the Container would supply a `conclude` entry point.
 In this case, because we are testing `read`, the `conclude` entry point is supplied by `testwrapper`.